gromacs/gromacs/python_packaging/README.md

    This is recorded in the `kassonLabFork` `.travis.yml`.
 3. `gmxapi/ci-<matrix>:<tag>` starts with `gromacs-<matrix>` and merges in the
     `python_packaging` changes associated with the feature branch indicated by `<tag>`

+`acceptance.dockerfile` is based on the `jupyter/scipy-notebook` image and is probably too expensive to build in Travis-CI builds right now, but will be available to pull from `gmxapi/acceptance:frN` as feature test builds are available.
+It is primarily intended for running the acceptance tests interactively, though it also provides a useful alternative environment, in that the base Python installation is a user-space Conda install.

 Additional information in `python_packaging/docker/README.md`.